 Produce a core dump whenever an error occurs.

 Annotate the assembler output with a comment indicating which pattern and alternative is used.
-The length of each instruction is also printed.
+The length and cost of each instruction are also printed.

 Dump the RTL in the assembler output as a comment before each instruction.
 Also turns on -dp annotation.